JQIamo/arduino-build-template/README.md

 `git clone https://github.com/JQIamo/arduino-build-template.git <PROJECT NAME>`

-Then, make sure you remove the upstream tracking:
+Then, make sure you init submodules and remove the upstream tracking:

-`git branch --unset-upstream && git remote rename origin template`
+`git branch --unset-upstream && git remote rename origin template` `git submodule update --init --recursive`

 Then, develop at will!
 Push to a new remote repository by: